Above: my island home

 “Oh, so you have CFS.
 I know plenty of people with CFS.
 They can work part time, and need a rest now and then, but they really try to live life to the fullest.”
 The lady in the shop smiles knowingly at me.
 My throat begins to choke up.
 This is not my experience with CFS/ME.

-I am one of the hidden ones: the 25% of CFS/ME sufferers who are deemed “severely unwell”, that is, housebound, wheelchair bound or bedbound.
+I am one of the hidden ones: the 25% of CFS/ME sufferers who are deemed “severely unwell”, that is, housebound, using a wheelchair, or bedbound.
 We are your neighbours, daughters, brothers and friends.
 We do not follow the typical narrative of a CFS/ME sufferer – we are excluded from society by the very nature of our condition.
 And we demand not to be forgotten.

 Like most people, I had a vague notion of what CFS/ME meant before becoming unwell – overwhelming fatigue, general malaise, intolerance to exercise.
 Nothing could have prepared me for the reality of living with severe CFS/ME.
 In a timeframe of mere weeks, I slid from being an HD uni student who volunteered at several organisations, to someone who struggled to attend one hour of uni a week.
 I would cry in frustration, staring at my timetable, knowing that the assignments and coursework that were once completed with ease had become insurmountable tasks.
 My social life became non existent.
 I spent most of my days in bed, staring out the window at the tree outside my bedroom.
 That tree became my comfort and friend.
 My precious violin, which I had played with since the age of 5, sat in the corner, gathering dust.